The Giant Kingfisher Trail in Wilderness National Park is fully operational again after being closed to the public for a number of years.

 Be sure to take a hat, sunscreen, water, something to snack on and your swimming costume in order to make the most of the Giant Kingfisher Trail.
 Remember your camera, and binoculars.

-A bit higher up the river from the pont people can safely beach their own or hired canoes to get on the boardwalk to climb up to the waterfall.
+A bit higher up on the river from the pontoon crossing, people canoeing upstream from the Ebb and Flow campsite, can safely beach their own or hired canoes on the side of the shallow stream, to get on the boardwalk and hike up the boardwalk to the waterfall.

 The good thing for birders on the hiking trail is that